alialib/alia/docs/feature-overview.md

 ------------------

-In declarative UI programming, it's useful to think of your application as defining a flow of data that starts at your application state and goes out through the UI layer.
+In declarative UI programming, it's useful to think of your application as defining a flow of data that starts at your application state and goes out to the UI layer.
 In between, your data might pass through (and be transformed by) HTTP requests or simple, pure C++ functions.
 As you update your application state, those changes automatically propagate through whatever flow you've defined and drive changes in the UI.

 For example, if our application is supposed to allow the user to enter a dataset ID, pull up the corresponding data, and then filter it based on some criteria,